 2. E rythrophobia: when red evokes fear

-Afraid of red 3.
-Red = winning in sports
+3. Red = winning in sports

-Think of iconic teams like Liverpool FC, Manchester United, or the Dutch national football team - all successful and all associated with red.
+Think of iconic teams like Liverpool FC, Manchester United, or the Dutch national teamâall successful and all associated with red.
 Coincidence?
 Scientists don't think so.

 4. Red Pen Effect: Why Red Blocks Your Brain

-Modern educationalists therefore advocate using other colours for marking - green or purple, for example - to break this negative association.
+Modern educationalists therefore advocate using different colours for marking â green or purple, for example â to break this negative association.

 5. Bees are colorblind to red

-Here is a beautiful example of how nature works: red flowers evolved to attract birds and butterflies, not bees.
-Bees simply cannot see the red spectrum - to them, red flowers look dark gray or black.
+Here's a beautiful example of how nature works: red flowers evolved to attract birds and butterflies, not bees.
+Bees simply can't perceive the red spectrumâto them, red flowers appear dark gray or black.

 6. Red brings luck in China (but not at funerals)

-In Chinese culture, red is so strongly associated with happiness and joy that it is strictly forbidden at funerals.
+In Chinese culture, red is so strongly associated with happiness and joy that it's strictly forbidden at funerals.
 Weddings, on the other hand?
-They are bathed in red.
-From the bride’s dress to the decorations – everything is colored red to ensure a life full of happiness and prosperity.
+They're bathed in red.
+From the bride's dress to the decorationsâeverything is colored red to guarantee a life full of happiness and prosperity.

-This tradition is so deeply rooted that even Chinese communities worldwide respect this color code.
-Never wear red to a Chinese funeral - it is considered disrespectful and inappropriate.
+This tradition is so deeply ingrained that even Chinese communities worldwide respect this color code.
+Never wear red to a Chinese funeralâit's considered disrespectful and inappropriate.

 7. First impressions: Babies see red first

-When babies are born, they live in a black and white world.
+When babies are born, they live in a black-and-white world.
 But when their color vision develops (around 2-4 months), red is the very first color they can distinguish.
-This means that our very first color experience is red - perhaps explaining our deep-seated emotional response to this hue.
+This means our very first color experience is redâperhaps this explains our deep-seated emotional response to this hue.

 Baby specialists therefore recommend using red toys and decorations in the baby's room to stimulate visual development.